Millicentchinelo/Devops_projects/02.Introduction-to-Cloud-project/README.md

 ## Obtain and Prepare the E-commerce Website Template

-Instead of developing the website from scratch, you will use a pre-existing website template, which will allow you focus on the deployment and operational aspects, rather than on web development.
+Instead of developing the website from scratch, you will use a pre-existing website template, which will allow you focus on the deployment and operational aspects, rather than the web development.

-.
-Download a Website Template, visit [Tooplate](tooplate.com) or any other free template resource, and download a suitable e-commerce website template.
++ Download a Website Template, visit [Tooplate](tooplate.com) or any other free template resource, and download a suitable e-commerce website template.
 Get a template that is ready to use and require minimal adjustments.

-.
-Extract the downloaded template and ensure you save it in your project directory (i.e MarketPeak_Ecommerce)
++ Extract the downloaded template and ensure you save it in your project directory (i.e MarketPeak_Ecommerce)

 ## Stage and Commit the Template to Git

 Add the website files to Git repository and set your Git global configuration with your username and email.
 Commit your changes with a clear, descriptive message.
-In the command below the dot "." signifies present directory.
+In the command below, the dot "." signifies present directory.
 Instead of using "git add filename", you can use "git add ." which is preferable because it's more than one file

 ```
 git add .